stevegreatrex/ko.plus/README.md

     Install-Package ko.plus

+You can also user [bower](http://bower.io/search)

+    bower install ko.plus

 ## ko.command

 ko.command creates a representation of a command that exposes `isRunning`, `failed` and other observable properties to allow binding to command state.